Book recommendations from Stan Sieler:

 Alternate earth: magic works, vampires exist, but most people

 are unaware of magic/vamps.
-Protag. has some powers, was raised in a
+Protagonist has some powers, was raised in a

 vampire's fiefdom in Las Vegas(?).